$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 \subsection{Enumeration with polynomial and constant delay}

-An enumeration algorithm for $\ENUM(R)$ is a procedure that receives an input $x \in \Sigma^*$ and, during the computation, it outputs each word in $W_R(x)$, one by one and without repetitions.
+An enumeration algorithm for $\ENUM(R)$ is a procedure that receives an input $x \in \{0,1\}^*$ and, during the computation, it outputs each word in $W_R(x)$, one by one and without repetitions.
 The time between two consecutive outputs is called the delay of the enumeration.
-In this paper, we consider two restrictions on the delay: polynomial-delay and constant-delay. \emph{Polynomial-delay enumeration} is the standard notion of polynomial time efficiency in enumeration algorithms~\cite{johnson1988generating} and is defined as follows.
-An enumeration algorithm is of polynomial delay if there exists a polynomial $p$ such that for every input $x \in \Sigma^*$, the time between the beginning of the algorithm and the initial output, between any two consecutive outputs, and between the last output and the end of the algorithm, is bounded by $p(|x|)$.
+In this paper, we consider two restrictions on the delay: \review{polynomial delay and constant delay}. \review{\emph{Polynomial delay enumeration}} is the standard notion of polynomial time efficiency in enumeration algorithms~\cite{johnson1988generating} and is defined as follows.
+An enumeration algorithm is of polynomial delay if there exists a polynomial $p$ such that for every input $x \in \{0,1\}^*$, the time between the beginning of the algorithm and the initial output, between any two consecutive outputs, and between the last output and the end of the algorithm, is bounded by $p(|x|)$.

-\emph{Constant-delay enumeration} is another notion of efficiency for enumeration algorithms that has attracted a lot attention in the recent years~\cite{bagan2006mso,courcelle2009linear,segoufin2013enumerating}.
-This notion has stronger guarantees compared to polynomial delay: the enumeration is done in a second phase after the processing of the input and taking constant-time between to consecutive outputs in a very precise sense.
-Several notions of constant-delay enumeration has been given, most of them in database theory where it is important to divide the analysis between query and data.
-In this paper, we want a definition of constant-delay that is agnostic of the distinction between query and data (i.e. combined complexity) and, for this reason, we use a more general notion of constant-delay enumeration than the one in~\cite{bagan2006mso,courcelle2009linear,segoufin2013enumerating}.
+\review{\emph{Constant delay enumeration}} is another notion of efficiency for enumeration algorithms that has attracted a lot attention in the recent years~\cite{bagan2006mso,courcelle2009linear,segoufin2013enumerating}.
+This notion has stronger guarantees compared to polynomial delay: the enumeration is done in a second phase after the processing of the input and taking constant-time \review{between two consecutive} outputs in a very precise sense.
+Several notions of \review{constant delay enumeration} has been given, most of them in database theory where it is important to divide the analysis between query and data.
+In this paper, we want a definition of \review{constant delay} that is agnostic of the distinction between query and data (i.e. combined complexity) and, for this reason, we use a more general notion of \review{constant delay} enumeration than the one in~\cite{bagan2006mso,courcelle2009linear,segoufin2013enumerating}.